How to Install Google Play Store in Windows 11 and Run Android Apps (2023)

 and press Enter to launch the Windows Features window.

 After that, enable the checkboxes for Virtual Machine Platform and Windows Hypervisor Platform and click OK.
 These features are mandatory for installing Google Play Store on Windows 11.
-You may also need to restart your PC after feature installation.
+You must also enable Virtualization in BIOS in order to enable these features.

 SEE ALSO: How to Enable Hyper-V and Create Virtual Machine in Windows 11?